Winnak/Anemone/README.md

 ## Quick start guide
 1. copy `Anemone_Build.cs` to your unity project Asset/Editor folder (create one if you don't have one)
+2. Configure `application.cfg` to your needs
-2. Run `createdatabase.py` to create the database
+3. Run `createdatabase.py` to create the database
-3. Run `runserver.py` to start the server
+4. Run `runserver.py` to start the server

-[Anemone/config.py](Anemone/config.py) change default login info
+[application.cfg](application.cfg) change default login info and the file path to the unity installation etc.

 ## TODO/Roadmap